giik/genai-agent-1/README.md

 ## Notes

-Again, this uses the Google GenAI API from `google.golang.org/genai` so we just need to import this.
-Similar to Anthropic, the GenAI API provides for multiturn conversations with tool/function calling.
+Again, this code uses the Google GenAI API from `google.golang.org/genai` so we just need to import it.
+Similar to Anthropic, the GenAI API provides for multi-turn conversations with tool/function calling.

 The idea is very elegant and there is an excellent, [easily understandable description (picture included)](https://ai.google.dev/gemini-api/docs/function-calling?example=meeting#how_function_calling_works) in the Gemini API docs.
-In short, we request to the server (from out client) includes not only the prompt but also the function definitions.
-Gemini can decide to answer with a Text response, or, with a "function call" to one of the tools we've made available.
-Then, it is our responsibility to run the tool-client side-and forward any output back to the server, which send back its final answer.
+In short, the system prompt (sent to the model from our client at the start of the session) includes the definitions of the available functions/tools.
+The model can decide to answer with a Text response, or, with a "function call" to one of the tools we've made available.
+Then, it is our responsibility to run the tool-client side-and forward any output back to the model, which send back its final answer.
 Very ingenious!

 To tie it all together, we need a few pieces: